Keynotes, Presenters and Workshops

 sunday morning "learning to look" with richard crossley

 The key to becoming a competent birder is learning how to understand what you are looking at.
 The emphasis on this mornings walk with Richard will be look at every bird like the experts do.
 When asked if he wanted to put all the tour guides out of business, Richards answer was 'yes!'

-This field trip is limited to 14 participants and will have an extra cost of $60 per person.
+This field trip is limited to 14 participants and has an extra cost of $20 per person.